Huerteales: History

-For most of the twentieth century, Gerrardina and Dipentodon had usually been placed in Flacourtiaceae, a family that is now recognized by only a few taxonomists, and then only as a segregate of Salicaceae.Sue Zmarzty et alii. (in press).
-"Salicaceae" In: The Families and Genera of Vascular Plants.
-Springer-Verlag: Berlin;Heidelberg, Germany.
+For most of the twentieth century, Gerrardina and Dipentodon had usually been placed in Flacourtiaceae, a family that is now recognized by only a few taxonomists, and then only as a segregate of Salicaceae.
 Perrottetia, meanwhile, had usually been placed, with considerable doubt, in Celastraceae.

 Ever since Dipentodon was named in 1911, there had been occasional suggestions that it might be related to Tapiscia and Huertea.
 In 2001, Alexander Doweld established the order Huerteales, defining it to consist of Tapiscia, Huertea, and Dipentodon.
 This grouping was later supported by molecular phylogenetic studies.
 In 2006, a study of DNA sequences showed that Perrottetia was misplaced in Celastrales and that it is sister to Dipentodon in Huerteales.
 Also in 2006, it was found that Gerrardina is a malvid, but its placement within this group remained uncertain.

 In 2009, Andreas Worberg and co-authors produced the first phylogenetic study that included all of the genera of Huerteales.
 From one of their data matrices, they derived a well supported phylogeny for the order, as well as strongly supported relationships among the four orders of malvids.